ljw1004/csharpspec/csharp/classes.md

 A property declaration that includes both the `abstract` and `override` modifiers specifies that the property is abstract and overrides a base property.
 The accessors of such a property are also abstract.

-Abstract property declarations are only permitted in abstract classes (§10.1.1.1).The accessors of an inherited virtual property can be overridden in a derived class by including a property declaration that specifies an `override` directive.
+Abstract property declarations are only permitted in abstract classes ([Abstract classes](classes.md#abstract-classes)).The accessors of an inherited virtual property can be overridden in a derived class by including a property declaration that specifies an `override` directive.
 This is known as an ***overriding property declaration***.
 An overriding property declaration does not declare a new property.
 Instead, it simply specializes the implementations of the accessors of an existing virtual property.

 An overriding property declaration must specify the exact same accessibility modifiers, type, and name as the inherited property.
 If the inherited property has only a single accessor (i.e., if the inherited property is read-only or write-only), the overriding property must include only that accessor.
 If the inherited property includes both accessors (i.e., if the inherited property is read-write), the overriding property can include either a single accessor or both accessors.

 An overriding property declaration may include the `sealed` modifier.
 Use of this modifier prevents a derived class from further overriding the property.
 The accessors of a sealed property are also sealed.

 Except for differences in declaration and invocation syntax, virtual, sealed, override, and abstract accessors behave exactly like virtual, sealed, override and abstract methods.
-Specifically, the rules described in §10.6.3, §10.6.4, §10.6.5, and §10.6.6 apply as if accessors were methods of a corresponding form:
+Specifically, the rules described in [Virtual methods](classes.md#virtual-methods), [Override methods](classes.md#override-methods), [Sealed methods](classes.md#sealed-methods), and [Abstract methods](classes.md#abstract-methods) apply as if accessors were methods of a corresponding form:

 *  A `get` accessor corresponds to a parameterless method with a return value of the property type and the same modifiers as the containing property.
 *  A `set` accessor corresponds to a method with a single value parameter of the property type, a `void` return type, and the same modifiers as the containing property.